-The configuration of the Cairo-Dock, which is the flexible launch bar located at the bottom of your screen.
+Now, the configuration of the Cairo-Dock, which is the flexible launch bar located at the bottom of your screen.
 You can pick one of the three types: "All", "Simple", "Basic" or even choose Cancel if you want to remove the automatic launch of the dock at system start-up.

-The information and selection screen for the non-free software: you are given the choice to install, or not, some non-free software like proprietary codecs or Microsoft fonts, etc. In order to install Flash and Skype, in the 64 bits version, you need an active Internet connection:
+The information and selection screen for the non-free software: you are given the choice to install, or not, some non-free software like proprietary codecs or Microsoft fonts, etc.

 The information and selection screen to remove some of the languages which are included in the distribution.
 This will prevent the future heavy downloads and updates of the unused languages.
-You should select the unused languages (here we keep the English language only)
+You should select the unused languages you want to remove (here we keep the English language only)